 Mr Pedro added that privacy is an issue financial firms "must address", particularly with regard to integrated protection programs.

-PricewaterhouseCoopers operated in 150 countries worldwide and employs a staff of more than 155,000 people.
+PricewaterhouseCoopers operates in 150 countries worldwide and employs a staff of more than 155,000 people.